Pervej0/pet-buddy-front/README.md

 ## petBuddy

-An web application build on [Next.js](https://nextjs.org/) that's purpose is to make pet animal available to the animal lover.
+A web application built on [Next.js](https://nextjs.org/) that's purpose is to make pet animals available to the animal lover.

 ## Live Domain